kibernetiku-klubas/timely/docs/privacy-policy.md

 Right to appeal

 If we decline to take action regarding your request, we will inform you of our decision and reasoning behind it.
-If you wish to appeal our decision, please email us at REPLACETHIS@REPLACETHIS.com.
+If you wish to appeal our decision, please email us at support@timely.lt.
 Within sixty (60) days of receipt of an appeal, we will inform you in writing of any action taken or not taken in response to the appeal, including a written explanation of the reasons for the decisions.
 If your appeal if denied, you may contact the Attorney General to submit a complaint.

 12. DO WE MAKE UPDATES TO THIS NOTICE?